Example: Use an email to trigger a flow

-Now that we've configured the email trigger, we can connect a step to create an event in xMatters.
+Now that we've configured the Email Initiation trigger, we can connect a step to create an alert in xMatters.

-In this example, we'll add a Create Event step immediately after the email trigger to keep things simple.
+In this example, we'll add a Create Alert Using a Flow step immediately after the Email Initiation trigger to keep things simple.
 But in a different flow, we might only want to send an alert if the blizzard is forecast for a business day, or if the support request applies to a critical system.

 - Click on the Tools tab in the palette.

-- When you first configure a Create Event step, you're asked to pick a form. xMatters gives you the flexibility to target any form in the workflow.
-Consider our Weather Events.
+- When you first configure a Create Alert Using a Flow step, you're asked to pick a form. xMatters gives you the flexibility to target any form in the workflow.
+Consider our Weather Alerts.
 For example, you can have one workflow for all weather-related notifications that contains unique forms for different types of weather alerts or for different regions.
 To keep things simple, we'll pick the form associated with our weather alert canvas.

 The person whose credentials are used to run the flow must have sender permissions on the selected form (either the Authenticating user or the user associated with the address the email is sent from).